jmcrego/audioTokenizer/README.md

 ## Use

 ### Building centroids from audio files:

-In general, speech tokenizers (a.k.a. “audio codebooks”) typically use between:

-* For training, you must find as much data as possible representing the audio to tokenize in inference.

 ```
 python train_kmeans.py --model utter-project/mhubert-147 --data data --k 512 --max-iter 1000
 ```